-The Basilica of San Vitale is a highlight of any visit to see the Byzantine wall mosaics in Ravenna, a town popular with day-trippers from Venice and Bologna.
+The Basilica of San Vitale is a highlight of any visit to see the Byzantine wall mosaics in Ravenna, a town popular with day trippers from Venice and Bologna.
 The Basilica of San Vitale in Ravenna has the largest Byzantine mosaics outside Istanbul and is the best example of Justinian church architecture in existence.

 The Basilica of San Vitale is one of the top sights to see in Ravenna, Italy.
 This church dates from the early sixth century and is as interesting for its architecture as for its Byzantine wall mosaics.
 It influenced church architecture for centuries while the mosaics are the largest and best-preserved outside Istanbul.
 San Vitale is also the only church from the time of Justinian the Great that has survived intact and unaltered to the present.
 The small Mausoleum of Galla Placidia in the garden is also of significant art interest and one of the highlights of visiting Ravenna.

 The Basilica of San Vitale in Ravenna

-Construction of the Church of San Vitale started in AD 525 at the end of the reign of Ostrogoth King Theodoric the Great but completed around AD 547 under the reign of Emperor Justinian the Great.
+Construction of the Church of San Vitale started in AD 525 at the end of the reign of Ostrogoth King Theodoric the Great but was completed around AD 547 under the reign of Emperor Justinian the Great.
 The architecture and decorations show clear eastern and Byzantine influences, including large flat stones popular as building material in Justinian constructions.

 The church has an octagonal center with a central dome.
 This octagon is surrounded by high arches, which give access to a series of arcades.
 This gives the building a surprising lightness, both in terms of illumination and building structure.
 Basilica in the name clearly refers to its ecclesiastical status and not to triple-nave architecture.

 San Vitale influenced church architecture for centuries.
 One of the best-known examples was the Imperial Cathedral of Charlemagne in Aachen, Germany, which was greatly influenced by what the Franks saw in Ravenna.